Asspwn/ISSAI-RAG/README.md

    ```bash
    python NU-builder.py
    ```
-   This will clean, tokenize, and preprocess the data, saving the output to `data/processed/`.
+   This script will clean, tokenize, and preprocess the data.

 2. **Embedding Generation**:
    After preprocessing, run `main-nu-embedder.py` to generate embeddings:
    ```bash
    python main-nu-embedder.py
    ```
-   This script will use the pretrained model to generate embeddings for each processed text and store the embeddings in the `outputs/` folder.
+   This script will use the pretrained model to generate embeddings for each processed text and store the embeddings in both `.npy` and `.csv` format in the `embeddings/` folder.

 ## Example Usage

 To preprocess a dataset and generate embeddings, follow these steps:

-1. Place your raw text files in the `data/raw/` folder.
+1. Place your raw text files in the `data/original/` folder.
 2. Run the following commands:

    **Step 1**: Preprocess the text data: